rhariyani/staircase/README.md

 # Staircase strings

-This project specifies a programming problem (constructing and returning `String[]` containing simple numeric sequences embodied in repeated characters) used in an assignment, extra credit opportunity or practical exam of the [Deep Dive Coding](https://deepdivecoding.com/) [Java + Android bootcamp](https://deepdivecoding.com/java-android/).
+This project specifies a programming problem (constructing and returning a `String[]` containing a simple numeric sequence embodied in repeated characters) used in an assignment, extra credit opportunity or practical exam of the [Deep Dive Coding](https://deepdivecoding.com/) [Java + Android bootcamp](https://deepdivecoding.com/java-android/).

 ## License information